Leif2112/SatNav/README.md

 fundamentals of space dynamics, specifically, the principles of orbital and attitude mechanics.
 These hold great significance to spacecraft deployment and navigation in space.

+## Two Body Problem
+In order to derive simple analytical results for the motion of a spacecraft about the Earth, it is assumed that any external forces from additional celestial bodies are disregarded - no ap- preciable force is exerted on the spacecraft from a third body.
+Likewise, any additional effects of orbit perturbations (i.e., so- lar wind pressure, atmospheric drag, Earth’s oblateness etc) are neglected, further simplifying the model.
+Under these as- sumptions, it can be stated that the motion of a satellite is purely due to the gravitational interaction with Earth.
+The following orbital parameters were considered: 𝑎 = 7151.6 km 𝑒 = 0.0008
+𝑖 = 98.39 deg
+Ω = 10.0 deg
+𝜔 = 233.0 deg
+𝑀0 = 127.0 deg